Samuel E. Reynolds

 - June 2016 – June 2024

-- Developed and implemented a finite element method on planar meshes
+- Designed and implemented finite element methods incorporating mesh

 Computing Scholar (Summer